usnistgov/cookiecutter-nist-python/{{cookiecutter.project_slug}}/CONTRIBUTING.md

     nox -e dev
     ```

-    This create a development environment located at `.nox/dev`.
+    This create a development environment located at `envs/dev`.

+    Note that we create nox environments in `envs` instead of `.nox`.
+This fixes some issues with
+    things like [nb_conda_kernels], as well as other third party tools that expect conda environment
+    to be located in a directory like `.../miniforge/envs/env-name`.

   - Alternatively, you can create centrally located conda environmentment using
     the command:

     ```bash
-    conda/mamba env create -n {env-name} -f environment/dev.yaml
+    conda/mamba env create -n {env-name} -f environment/dev.yaml conda activate {environment-name or -p path/to/environment}
     ```

     ```bash